BYU-PRISM/GEKKO/README.md

 gekko/gekko/bin/*
 ```

-Currently, the pip packages already includes the Windows executable (apm.exe).
-Local executables for other operating systems are in development.
+Currently, the pip packages includes the Windows executable (apm.exe) and the Linux executable (apm).
+Local executables for other operating systems (MacOS, ARM processors) are in development but they can still be used with remote server access (default for all operating systems).

 ## What does GEKKO do?